barrucadu/phd/thesis/corrections.markdown

   simplification algorithm in a precise way.

-Section 5.7, "Execution traces", gives the syntax of traces (previously contained in one of the case studies), and a precise (prose) description of the algorithm, with examples for two of the trickier steps.
+Section 5.7, "Execution traces", gives the syntax of traces (previously contained in one of the case studies), and a prose description of the algorithm, with examples for two of the trickier steps.
+Furthermore, the new Listing 54 gives the simplification algorithm in pseudocode.

 * Explain more carefully your clever combination of QuickCheck and Deja Fu.